These are the jobs we take care of

 Offer

-• A permanent contract and an appealing salary package consisting of a fixed salary and a broad portfolio of fringe benefits, including a company car, meal vouchers, healthcare insurance, and a retirement plan, among others.
-You also have the possibility to work 2 days per week from home.
+• A permanent contract and an appealing salary package consisting of a competitive gross salary and a wide range of fringe benefits, including a company car, several net allowances, a yearly bonus, health insurance, group insurance and 34 days of holidays, among others.

 Interested?